 The day before Bannon left the White House, he met for five hours with Robert Mercer at his mansion, the Owl’s Nest, on Long Island.
 The evening of the day Bannon left the White House, Mercer met with Trump for dinner, ostensibly to assure him of his continued support.
 Despite this, it is not a stretch to suppose that, just as Mercer’s loyalties shifted to Trump from Cruz when it became obvious his ideological ‘bread’ would be better buttered on that side, he will readily shift over to a newer, better spokesperson for his incalculably well-funded agenda.

 The Team Trump cult’s manifesto is no less bonkers than that of Scientology, Jim Jones, or the Children of God.
-Their and their followers’ unwitting ideology is basically Steve Bannon’s, built up out of a personal phobia, which is fuelled by a xenophobic fear of immigrants.
-His abiding creed, all through his panned cinematic attacks on the Occupy Movement and his founding of the Tea Party, is as sickeningly put forth in his personal bible, the 1973 French novel, “The Camp of the Saints,” an obscure and revolting narrative by French author Jean Raspail touting his racist Hate theories as ‘Judeo-Christian values.’
+Their and their followers’ unwitting ideology is basically that of Steve Bannon and his protégée in the White House, Stephen Miller, built up out of personal phobia, which is fuelled by a xenophobic fear of immigrants.
+Their abiding creed, all through the panned cinematic attacks on the Occupy Movement, the founding of the Tea Party, the founding of the term ‘Alt-Right’ to euphemistically replace the term ‘White Nationalism, and the founding of Breitbart as the vessel and medium for their cant, is as sickeningly put forth in their ‘bible,’ the 1973 French novel, “The Camp of the Saints,” an obscure and revolting narrative by French author Jean Raspail touting his racist, anti-immigrant, xenophobic Hate theories as ‘Judeo-Christian values.’

-The reason Evangelical operatives like Pence, Kelly, Flynn, Pompeo, the Mercers, Conway, Bannon, Sessions and others are happy to commit immoral acts and are ethically non-responsive, their eyes glazing over when journalists ask them if they support the president’s most recent atrocity, is because they are members of a fully brainwashed, behaviourally conditioned cult.
+The reason why Religious-Far-Right, authoritarian/Evangelical operatives like Barr, Pence, Kelly, Flynn, Pompeo, De Vos, Prince, the Mercers, Bannon, Sessions and others are happy to commit immoral acts and are ethically non-responsive, their eyes glazing over when journalists ask them if they support the president’s most recent atrocity, is because they are members of a fully brainwashed, behaviourally conditioned cult.
 Their cognitive dissonance is like that of any post-traumatic Stockholm Syndrome sufferer.
 They are being told that they are an heroic part of bringing about a New Order, founded on ‘Judeo-Christian values,’ with a frighteningly militant, fundamentally deranged Old Testament/Book of Revelations-apocalyptic picture of what, exactly, these values are.
 They are being abjured weekly, from the pulpit, that Trump has been sent by God and that to fail to support him amounts to defying Him — to sinning, to falling off the wagon into eternal damnation.

 They are rallied daily by televangelists who promise them soaring highs, amounting to the Rapture and the Second Coming, if they just stay true to Trump.
 It is a heady fix, and they are badly addicted.
 The reason they are morally incontinent is because they are effectively subsumed by a long-term, low grade fugue state, triggered by mindless, soulless, conditioned terror of Hell, from which they can only escape through a near complete abdication of individual responsibility and personal volition to a deeply sociopathic, apocalyptic world-view.